To enable the school to fulfil its vision to become an Outstanding School and the school of choice for Mitcham Families

 As Sophie leaves Liberty Primary, I’m extremely proud of the young lady she has become, she didn’t find everything easy but she really has taken on board the advice she has been given in the school by the staff.
-Sophie has developed academic skills that mean she has reached her full potential.
+Sophie has excellent attendance and always follows the Liberty values , this has really helped her achieve her very best!
 The curriculum has enabled her to develop excellent writing skills which she uses to link across each subject area.
+Sophie really enjoyed some of the key texts in Year 6 such as ‘Goodnight Mr Tom’; she showed such empathy to the main character!
 She said she wants to be a journalist when she’s older and I’m sure her competent skills in writing across the curriculum will help her.
 Sophie has a passion about protecting the environment and wrote an amazing article about the impact of the carbon footprint.
 All I know is that wherever Sophie ends up she will make a difference to the lives of others.

 To The National Council of Training of Journalists

-My name is Sophie Indalo and I would like to be considered for a course for an apprenticeship for the Evening Standard.
-I am a keen and talented writer and have won National awards since primary school, such as the BBC National Short Story Award.
-I have also had regular articles in the local paper whilst at Secondary school.
+My name is Sophie Indalo and I would like to be considered for an apprenticeship course with the Evening Standard.
+I am a keen and talented writer and have won national awards since primary school.
+I have also had regular articles published in the local paper during my time at Secondary school.

-As I enter adulthood, I look back on my life experiences which have brought me to this point and I know the writing skills I have learnt will take me far in life.
+As I enter adulthood, I look back on the experiences that have brought me to this point and I know that the writing skills I have learnt will take me far in life.

-My first school years gave me confidence, academic skills and independence in learning.
-Teachers inspired me to develop a true love in learning.
+My first school years gave me confidence, academic skills and taught me to be independent, a really important life skill.
+Teachers inspired me to develop a true love of learning.

-I’m a hardworking conscientious individual and I know that through my writing I can make a difference to the lives of others.
+I am a hardworking, conscientious individual and I know that through my writing I can make a difference to the lives of others.